 Solution 4 – Reinstall the app

-After you reinstall the app, make sure to grant it necessary permissions (allowing it to work in the background is essential) and try and create another widget.
+After you reinstall the app, make sure to grant it the necessary permissions (allowing it to work in the background is essential) and try and create another widget.

 Solution 5 – Make sure your system is up to date

 Finally, just make sure that your system is up to date.
 Issues with widgets might occur because an app is already optimized for a newer version of Android.
 Rarely, though, but it’s still the case.
 Navigate to Settings > System > System updates and, if updates are available, install them immediately.